KayneNetSec/networking-labs/34-standard-acls/README.md

 ```
 > Note: This is incorrect, I used the wrong IP

-After starting the next ACE, I noticed I made a mistake on this ACL.
+After starting the next ACL, I noticed I made a mistake on this ACL.
 The deny entry used `172.168.2.0` instead of the correct `172.16.2.0`.
 Luckily I caught this error, in a real network this could become a major issue, as the intended subnet would not be blocked at all.
 The ACL was deleted and re-created with the correct address:

 ```
 R2(config)#no ip access-list standard TO_192.168.2.0/24